CybertroniaN00/OIBSIP_Task4/README.md

 # HTTP PACKET ANALYSIS REPORT

+## INTRODUCTION

+Introduction
+For this task, I used Wireshark, a powerful network protocol analyzer, to capture and analyze HTTP traffic from my system.
+The goal was to inspect real network communication, identify request–response patterns, and understand the details of HTTP packets exchanged between my device and remote servers.

+I began by launching Wireshark and selecting the active network interface connected to the internet.
+Once the capture started, I applied the filter http to isolate only HTTP traffic, excluding other unrelated packets.

 ## OVERVIEW

 This document provides a packet-by-packet analysis  HTTP packets captured in Wireshark.
 These packets show a combination of:
 - Windows automatic network connectivity checks
-- Browser asset requests (favicon, page components)
+- Browser asset requests
 - Responses from Microsoft and Google servers
-- All captured over HTTP (unencrypted)
+- All captured over HTTP